srsuhas0689/Scientific-Computing/README.md

 # MatLab
-This is a collection of my MatLab codes related to scientific computing and probability.
+This is a sample of my MatLab code related to scientific computing and probability.
+For the first update I'm defining a couple functions for sampling random numbers from distributions.